 Oh, and the ultra-thin JLC caliber 899 self-winding movement is also here.
 Comprising 219 flawlessly-finished components, the movement stores enough energy to keep the watch going for at least 43 hours (after being fully wound,) an adequate power reserve for a watch, which is supposed to be worn on a day to day basis.

-I am not sure about pricing, but if the current model is any indication, there is a good chance that the version in steel will sell for some $7000 and the model in rose gold will retail for more impressive $16,000 or more.
+Pricing is yet to be revealed*, but if the current model is any indication, there is a good chance that the version in steel will sell for some $7000 and the model in rose gold will retail for more impressive $16,000 or more.

-Jaeger-LeCoultre Master Control automatic watch specification
+Jaeger-LeCoultre Master Control specification

 Movement: Automatic, JLC caliber 899, 219 parts, 3.30 mm x 26.00 mm, in-house, Swiss Made